 2.8.6 Mobilizing New Solutions for Connectivity

-2.8.6.1 [Technologies and trends] [Telecommunications/ICTs] have the power to transform lives, offering life-enhancing financial, health, education, and many other services, the ability to participate in the digital economy, and the means to participate in communities.
+2.8.6.1 The ongoing global transition to the digital economy has the power to transform lives, offering life-enhancing financial, health, education, and many other services, the ability to participate in the digital economy, and the means to participate in communities.

 2.8.6.2 The COVID-19 pandemic has only further demonstrated the vital importance of connectivity globally, highlighting the centrality of telecommunications/ICTs to providing access to basic services as well as supporting critical needs.